Final report for OW21-363

 In spring 2022, we installed two eddy covariance systems in the wheat and Kernza plots (LI-7500 open path CO2/H2O Gas Analyzer, LI-COR Biosciences; CSAT3 3-D Sonic Anemometer, Campbell Scientific) in order to collect the ecosystem-level carbon and water flux data needed to validate the TREES model findings.

-Central High Plains Ecoregion: We will expand the model to use publicly available NRCS soil data and PRISM climate data as inputs (PRISM Climate Group, Oregon State U.; Web Soil Survey).
-We will corroborate this data using tipping bucket rain gauges on all five farms and soil texture and gravimetric moisture data from Objective 2.
+Central High Plains Ecoregion: We will expand the model to use publicly available NRCS soil data and PRISM climate data as inputs (PRISM Climate Group, Oregon State U.; Web Soil Survey), and using soil and weather data collected during this study when applicable.
 We will validate the model by comparing predicted yields at all five farms with observed yield data collected using the SAREC combine.

 We will use this validated, expanded model to predict annual carbon uptake and yield of wheat-fallow and Kernza cropping systems in different microclimates and years within the Central High Plains ecoregion, and we will produce maps to inform potential growers.

-For a complete overview of all results to date, see uploaded slides from 2023 annual meeting.
+For more figures and additional overviews for all results, see uploaded slides from 2023 annual meeting.

 For more specific results to date, see Soil Science Society of America slides (soil health), Global Soil Biodiversity poster (soil health), The Land Institute early career conference slides (soil health and water use), and Alex Fox's dissertation proposal slides (water use).